What if I cannot afford to pay redundancy- can a CVA help?

-Making redundancies for a company in a CVA is cost free as the government will pick up the cost.
-This is especially useful If you feel your business could only survive if you could cut headcount quickly by 25% but you think this is too expensive and impossible to do.
+Making redundancies for a company in a CVA is cost free as the government pick up this cost.
+This is especially useful If you feel your business could only survive if you could cut headcount quickly by 25%, but you think this is too expensive and impossible to do.

 When a company has a cash flow crisis the biggest cost suddenly looks critical.
 This is usually staff.

 It is easy to get emotional about staff, but if the business goes into liquidation as a result of its debts then everyone will be out of a job.
 If it goes into administration you will lose control of the process.